xinntao/Real-ESRGAN/README.md

 Real-ESRGAN aims at developing **Practical Algorithms for General Image Restoration**.<br>
 We extend the powerful ESRGAN to a practical restoration application (namely, Real-ESRGAN), which is trained with pure synthetic data.

+:art: Real-ESRGAN needs your contribution.
+Any contributions are welcome, such as new features/models/typo fixes/suggestions/maintenance, *etc*.
+See [CONTRIBUTING.md](CONTRIBUTING.md).
+All contributors are list [here](CONTRIBUTING.md#Contributors).

 :question: Frequently Asked Questions can be found in [FAQ.md](FAQ.md).

 :triangular_flag_on_post: **Updates**